 - State hospital benefit

-Whenever you book and wherever you go for a last minute holiday, remember to take out Coronavirus Travel Insurance the same day.
+Whenever you book and wherever you go on your last-minute holiday, remember to take out Coronavirus Travel Insurance the same day.
 This will ensure that you’ll have cancellation cover in place from day one.